Amos 7

 10Then Amaziah the priest of Bethel sent to Jeroboam king of Israel, saying, Amos hath conspired against thee in the midst of the house of Israel: the land is not able to bear all his words.
 11For thus Amos saith, Jeroboam shall die by the sword, and Israel shall surely be led away captive out of their own land.
 12Also Amaziah said unto Amos, O thou seer, go, flee thee away into the land of Judah, and there eat bread, and prophesy there: 13But prophesy not again any more at Bethel: for it is the king’s chapel, and it is the king’s court.

-The vision gives way to a head-on collision between prophet and priest.
-Amaziah the priest of Bethel - the official cleric of the king's sanctuary - sends word to Jeroboam that Amos is a danger to the state: Amos hath conspired against thee in the midst of the house of Israel: the land is not able to bear all his words (v.
-10).
-It is a telling accusation.
-He cannot answer Amos's message, so he reframes it as treason and a threat to public order.
 Then he turns to Amos directly with a command dressed up as friendly advice: O thou seer, go, flee thee away into the land of Judah, and there eat bread, and prophesy there (v.
 12).
 The barb is in there eat bread.
 Amaziah assumes Amos is in the prophecy business for a living - go home, peddle your oracles where they pay, earn your bread somewhere else.
 And he names the real reason Amos must be silenced: prophesy not again any more at Bethel: for it is the king's chapel, and it is the king's court (v.
 13).
-Bethel is not God's house here; it is the king's.
-The sanctuary has become an arm of the throne, its priest a manager of royal interests, and an unwelcome word from God is simply bad for business.
-When worship belongs to the powerful, the prophet who speaks for God becomes a problem to be removed.3

-14Then answered Amos, and said to Amaziah, I was no prophet, neither was I a prophet's son; but I was an herdman, and a gatherer of sycomore fruit: 15And the LORD took me as I followed the flock, and the LORD said unto me, Go, prophesy unto my people Israel.
+14Then answered Amos, and said to Amaziah, I was no prophet, neither was I a prophet’s son; but I was an herdman, and a gatherer of sycomore fruit: 15And the LORD took me as I followed the flock, and the LORD said unto me, Go, prophesy unto my people Israel.
 16Now therefore hear thou the word of the LORD: Thou sayest, Prophesy not against Israel, and drop not thy word against the house of Isaac.
-17Therefore thus saith the LORD; Thy wife shall be an harlot in the city, and thy sons and thy daughters shall fall by the sword, and thy land shall be divided by line; and thou shalt die in a polluted land: and Israel shall surely go into captivity out of their land.
+17Therefore thus saith the LORD; Thy wife shall be an harlot in the city, and thy sons and thy daughters shall fall by the sword, and thy land shall be divided by line; and thou shalt die in a polluted land: and Israel shall surely go into captivity forth of his land.

 Amos's reply is one of the great answers of the prophets, and its power is in how little it claims.
 I was no prophet, neither was I a prophet's son; but I was an herdman, and a gatherer of sycomore fruit (v.
 14).
-He disowns the very thing Amaziah accused him of being.
-He is not a member of any prophetic guild, not the son of one, not a man who learned the trade and lives off it.
-He was a herdman and a tender of sycomore figs - humble, rough country work, the labour of a man who never aspired to stand in a king's sanctuary at all.
-And that is exactly the point of what comes next: And the LORD took me as I followed the flock, and the LORD said unto me, Go, prophesy unto my people Israel (v.
-15).
-Amos has no credentials to defend because his authority never rested on credentials.
-It rests on a call.
-He did not choose this; he was taken - seized from behind the flock and sent.
-So Amaziah's command to stop is not really aimed at Amos at all; it is aimed at the One who sent him.
-And the prophet answers the silencing with the word he was sent to deliver: Now therefore hear thou the word of the LORD (v.
-16).
-The man told to stop speaking responds by speaking.
+He disowns the very thing Amaziah accused him of being: he was a herdman and a tender of sycomore figs - humble, rough country work, the labour of a man who never aspired to stand in a king's sanctuary at all.

-Because Amaziah tried to shut the mouth of God, the word turns and lands on him personally: Thou sayest, Prophesy not against Israel… Therefore thus saith the LORD; Thy wife shall be an harlot in the city, and thy sons and thy daughters shall fall by the sword, and thy land shall be divided by line; and thou shalt die in a polluted land: and Israel shall surely go into captivity out of their land (vv.
-16-17).
 It is a hard and specific sentence, and it answers Amaziah's own words in kind.
 He had wanted Amos gone from the land; he himself will die in a polluted land, far from home in exile.
 He had spoken for the king's interests; his own family and fields will be torn apart when the nation falls.
 There is a sober logic running underneath.
 To stand against the messenger because you do not want the message is, in the end, to stand against the One who sent him - and that is never a safe place to stand.
-Notice that Amos does not soften a word out of self-preservation.
-The priest holds the power of the sanctuary and the ear of the throne; the herdman holds nothing but the word given him.
-Yet it is the word that proves heavier than the throne.
-Bethel's priest could expel a prophet from a building, but he could not cancel what God had said.

 Where this echoes in Scripture

-O Lord GOD, Forgive, I Beseech Thee
+O Lord GOD, Cease, I Beseech Thee

 - Exodus 32:11-14And Moses besought the LORD his God...
 And the LORD repented of the evil which he thought to do unto his people.The same intercession as verses 2-6 - a man standing between God and a guilty nation, and the LORD relenting.